 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Paperback.
 Etat : new.
 Paperback.
 The healthcare sector is one of the fastest growing areas of social and public spending worldwide, and it is expected to increase its government shares of GDP in the near future.
 Truly global in its scope, this book presents a unified, structured understanding of how the design of a country's health institutions influence its healthcare activities and outcomes.
 Building on the 'public choice' tradition in political economy, the authors explore how patient-citizens interact with their country's political institutions to determine the organisation of the health system.
 The book discusses a number of institutional influences of a health system, such as federalism, the nature of collective action, electoral competition, constitutional designs, political ideologies, the welfare effects of corruption and lobbying and, more generally, the dynamics of change.
 Whilst drawing on the theoretical concepts of political economy, this book describes an institution-grounded analysis of health systems in an accessible way.
 We hope it will appeal to both undergraduate and graduate students studying health economics, health policy and public policy.
 More generally, it can help health policy community to structure ideas about policy and institutional reform.
 Provides an international, unifying perspective, based on the 'public choice' tradition, to explain how patient-citizens interact with their country's political institutions to determine health policies and outcomes.
 This volume will appeal to undergraduate and graduate students studying health economics, health policy and public policy.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781108468251

 Quantité disponible : 1 disponible(s)

-PAP.
 Etat : New.
-New Book.
-Shipped from UK.
-Established seller since 2000.
-N° de réf. du vendeur FM-9781108468251
+N° de réf. du vendeur I-9781108468251

 Vendeur : Revaluation Books, Exeter, Royaume-Uni

 Paperback.
 Etat : Brand New.
 222 pages.
 8.75x6.00x0.50 inches.
 In Stock.
+This item is printed on demand.
 N° de réf. du vendeur __110846825X

 Quantité disponible : 1 disponible(s)

-PAP.
 Etat : New.
-New Book.
-Shipped from UK.
-Established seller since 2000.
-N° de réf. du vendeur FM-9781108468251
+In.
+N° de réf. du vendeur ria9781108468251_new

-Quantité disponible : 3 disponible(s)
+Quantité disponible : 4 disponible(s)

 Quantité disponible : Plus de 20 disponibles